ebilsanta/authentication-app/README.md

 ## Live Website

 We have deployed a frontend to demonstrate the end-to-end flow of our features.
-You can check it out at https://www.itsag2t1.com/
+It was deployed on https://www.itsag2t1.com/

 ## Solution Architecture